uc-cdis/hatchery/doc/howto/configuration.md

       * `s3-bucket-whitelist` are public buckets that Nextflow jobs are allowed to get data objects from.
 Access to actions "s3:GetObject" and "s3:ListBucket" for `arn:aws:s3:::<bucket>` and `arn:aws:s3:::<bucket>/*` will be granted.
       * `compute-environment-type` ("EC2", "SPOT", "FARGATE" or "FARGATE_SPOT"), `instance-ami`, `instance-type` ("optimal", "g4dn.xlarge"...), `instance-min-vcpus` and `instance-max-vcpus` are AWS Batch Compute Environment settings.
       * `instance-ami-builder-arn` is the ARN of an AWS image builder pipeline.
 The latest AMI built by this pipeline will be used.
 If `instance-ami` is specified, it overrides `instance-ami-builder-arn`.
+* `nextflow-global` is for global configuration specific to Nextflow containers.
+    * `imagebuilder-reader-role-arn`: see the [nextflow-global.imagebuilder-reader-role-arn section](/doc/explanation/nextflow.md#nextflow-globalimagebuilder-reader-role-arn) of the Nextflow workspaces documentation.
 * `more-configs`: see https://github.com/uc-cdis/hatchery/blob/master/doc/explanation/dockstore.md